Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Preliminaries

-\paragraph{Remark} Consider the following confusion matrix between the actual private attribute $A$ and its predicted variable $h(X)$ in Table~\ref{tab:confusion}.
+Consider the confusion matrix between the actual sensitive attribute $A$ and its predicted variable $h_A(X)$.
 The false positive rate (eqv.\ Type-I error) is defined as FPR = FP / (FP + TN) and the false negative rate (eqv.\ Type-II error) is similarly defined as FNR = FN / (FN + TP).
-Using the terminology of confusion matrix, it is then clear that $\Pr(h(X) = 0\mid A = 1) = \text{FNR}$ and $\Pr(h(X) = 1\mid A = 0) = \text{FPR}$.
-In other words, Proposition~\ref{prop:error} says that if $\HH$ is symmetric, then the privacy of a hypothesis space $\HH$ corresponds to the minimum sum of Type-I and Type-II error that is achievable under attacks from $\HH$.
+Using the terminology of confusion matrix, it is then clear that $\Pr(h_A(X) = 0\mid A = 1) = \text{FNR}$ and $\Pr(h_A(X) = 1\mid A = 0) = \text{FPR}$.
+In other words, Proposition~\ref{prop:error} says that if $\HH_A$ is symmetric, then the larger the attribute inference advantage of $\HH_A$, the smaller the minimum sum of Type-I and Type-II error under attacks from $\HH_A$.